In Support of Richard Stallman

 Building Community

-A picture of Nadine Strossen and the cover of her book, side by side.
+A picture of Nadine Strossen and the cover of her book,

 Hate: Why We Should Resist It with Free Speech, Not Censorship, by Nadine Strossen.